duanH3/Vanilla-JS-Notes/Arrays.md

 # Map

-Get the name/price only in the array
+Returns new array of the name/price only

 ```
 const items = [
 { name: 'PMD',		price:200 },